 Every Monday Laura from Orgjunkie.com posts her weekly meal plan for her family and encourages other bloggers to do the same.
 Last week she linked to one of my meal planning articles and it brought some new subscribers to us (so welcome!)

 So I thought I’d start a new tradition by listing out my family’s meal plan for the week.
 I may not do this every Monday but will do it as often as I can.
-I also thought it would be a good time to talk about challenges everyone is having.
+I also thought it would be a good time to talk about the challenges everyone is having.
 (And in case you were wondering, I always look like the girl does in the picture and my kitchen is always spotless)

 So I’ll share my challenges, and feel free to share yours.
 And maybe we can help each other.

-What’s Cooking This Week:
+What’s Cooking This Week

 Nothing out of the ordinary is going on this week.
 I work Wednesday so it’s usually a long slow cooker day and Thursdays are leftovers or potluck (thanks to Sandy for her tip in our meal planning series).
-Monday is Mexican and Fridays fish.
+Monday is Mexican and Friday fish.
 Let’s take a look…

-Monday: Black bean & rice burritos with cheese, lettuce, tomatoes and guacamole.
+Monday: Black bean & rice burritos with cheese, lettuce, tomatoes, and guacamole.

 Wednesday: Slow cooker White Chicken Chili from last week.
 Will top with cheddar cheese and serve carrots* and hummus (my daughter loves carrots).

 Thursday: Will combine leftovers and do a potluck and probably roast some broccoli to go with everything.
 Last week we all chose a sandwich.
-My daughter had PB&J, my husband had egg and cheese and my son and I had scrambled eggs and spinach.
+My daughter had PB&J, my husband had egg and cheese, and my son and I had scrambled eggs and spinach.
 I put out some cantaloupe chunks.